UBC-CIC/vch-mri/README.md

 ## Rule Processing
 - [rules.py](/rule_processing/rules.py): Main python script to obtain the priority value
 - [update_weights.py](/rule_processing/update_weights.py): Creates weighted tokens in the database for the descriptions found in mri_rules
-- [config.py](/rule_processing/config.py): Connecting to the postgres database with a custome database.ini file
+- [postgresql.py](/rule_processing/postgresql.py): Connecting to the postgres database with a SSM parameter store =
-- To update the weighted rule tokens, run `python update_weights.py` in the terminal
+- To update the weighted rule tokens, run `python .\rules_processing\update_weights.py` in the terminal
 - To apply the rules and obtain a Rule ID + P-Value, run `python .\rule_processing\rules.py` in the terminal

 ## Lambdas